Article

 In an effort to improve the safety of the transportation industry, the Federal Motor Carrier Safety Administration (FMCSA) is continually considering new safety regulations.
 For both truck drivers and customers, it is important to be aware of the latest pending regulations to ensure freight is moving aboard semi-trucks that are in compliance with regulations.

 “At Covenant, we invest time and resources in ensuring that we’re not only meeting the regulations, but doing what we believe can make our fleet is one of the safestin the industry,” said Covenant’s Marshall Rushworth, director fleet safety technology.
-“As a result of these proactive efforts, I’m proud to report that the years of 2021 and 2022 were the company’s safest on record as measured by DOT reportable accidents.”
+“As a result of these proactive efforts, I’m proud to report that the years of 2021 through 2023 have been the company’s safest on record as measured by DOT reportable accidents.”

 Read on to learn more about two of the latest safety and technology regulations that are under consideration now.
 If passed, they will impact semi-truck operations and the transportation industry as a whole.